 The Breaking Point

-However, in a startup, time is as scarce as trust.
-By the end of that year, despite all efforts, two engineers were still far behind their peers.
-The gap had become painfully evident.
-We’d given it our all – they had given it their all - yet critical tickets slipped through cracks, and the rest of the team was constantly on edge, bracing to pick up the slack.
+By the end of the year, despite all the effort, two engineers were still far behind their peers.
+The gap was painful.
+We’d given it our all.
+They’d given it their all.
+Critical tickets kept slipping.
+The rest of the team was constantly on edge, bracing to pick up the slack.

-We were living that reality.
+That was the reality.
 Our progress was governed not by how fast our top engineers could sprint, but by how far our slowest ones could crawl.

 Am I a Bad Manager?

-Next day, I was flooded with emotions and doubts.
-Did I try hard enough to help them?
+The next day was flooded with doubts.
+Did I try hard enough?
 Should I have pushed them more?
-Or pushed them less and accepted their style?
-Letting someone go felt like I had failed my mission.
-One thought gnawed at me: “Does this make me a bad manager?”
+Or less and accepted their style?
+Letting someone go felt like I’d failed my mission.

-I confided these feelings to a close friend (who is also an engineering leader).
-He reminded me that every senior leader goes through this gut-wrenching experience at some point.
+I confided in a close friend - also an engineering leader.
+He reminded me that every senior leader goes through this at some point.
+Firing people, especially decent, likable people, hurts.
+It should hurt.
+If it doesn’t, something’s wrong with you.

-I revisited Radical Candor - the core idea is to care personally and challenge directly at the same time.
-If I only cared personally and never challenged, I’d fall into what Kim Scott calls “ruinous empathy”, where my desire to be liked actually harms the person and the team.
-Had I swung too far into that territory?
-Possibly.
-I gave a full year of chances, which in a fast-moving startup is quite generous.
-If I’m honest with myself, I probably knew by month 6 or 8 that it wasn’t working out, but I kept pushing the decision off, telling myself “let’s try one more cycle, maybe it’ll click”.
+Had I swung too far into that?
+Probably.
+A full year of chances is generous in a fast-moving startup.
+If I’m honest, I knew by month 6 or 8 that it wasn’t working.
+I kept extending, telling myself one more cycle might click.
 I genuinely wanted them to succeed.
-But as one leadership coach put it, under-performers can seriously damage team productivity and morale, and sometimes the kindest thing you can do - for them and everyone - is to remove the source of the problem.
+But underperformers can damage team productivity and morale and sometimes the kindest thing - for them and everyone - is to remove the source of the problem.

 How could letting someone go be kind?